Objectives of the service

 In West Africa, knowledge is needed on the effect of port extensions on coastal erosion/accretion.
 Infrastructure finance institutions such as WACA will then use this knowledge to assess the financial trade-offs of a certain project or funding mechanism.
 Currently coastal change surveys in Togo and Senegal are rather localized while those surveys that use satellite imagery (spatial) do not separate fundamental erosion from short term changes or do not consider erosion/accretion severity trends.

-Two workshops with users in West African and the Maldives have been organised and held numerous online discussions to ascertain use cases and share the first preliminary results from the preliminary ‘proof of concept’.
+The study is now complete.
+A series of workshops with users in West African and the Maldives were organised.
+Discussions were held to ascertain use cases and share the results and the online tool itself.

-The below images provide a snapshot of some of the outputs from the proof of concept.
+The below images provide a snapshot of some of the outputs from the online tool.
 The first image (A) shows that it is possible to monitor intra-annual changes, e,g for the year 2018 for a coastal stretch in Senegal.
 Figures B and C illustrate the outputs for annual long term Accretion and Erosion.

 Figure D and E illustrate outputs (examples) for the Maldives.